 The May/June 100-Year flood event (the second highest event on record at 46.02 ft., and the longest flood event on record at 126 days), tested the seventy-five million dollars of flood protection improvements the Council has built.
-However, all improvements performed as designed and the Metro East American Bottom Levees handled the event much better than ever before.
+However, all improvements performed as designed and the Metro East American Bottom Levees managed the event much better than ever before.

-Three record flood events, in the a six year period, confirm the need for the work the Council completed for the 100-Year accreditation and will ultimately complete for the 500-Year Authorized Level of Protection.
+Three record flood events, in a six-year period, confirm the need for the work the Council completed for the 100-Year accreditation and will complete for the 500-Year Authorized Level of Protection.

-The COVID-19 Pandemic has not affected the Council's revenues as projected; instead, revenues are currently increasing and should allow the Council to achieve its ultimate goal of providing the Authorized Level of Protection to the Metro-East area in 2025 or 2026, almost twenty years sooner than original projected.
+The COVID-19 Pandemic has not affected the Council's revenues as originally projected; instead, revenues are currently increasing and should allow the Council to achieve its ultimate goal of providing the Authorized Level of Protection to the Metro-East area in 2027, almost twenty years sooner than original projected.